docker/compose/docs/swarm.md

     - subject to the [limitations](#limitations) described below,

-    - as long as the Swarm cluster is configured to use the [overlay driver](/engine/userguide/networking/dockernetworks.md#an-overlay-network), or a custom driver which supports multi-host networking.
+    - as long as the Swarm cluster is configured to use the [overlay driver](https://docs.docker.com/engine/userguide/networking/dockernetworks/#an-overlay-network), or a custom driver which supports multi-host networking.

-Read the [Getting started with multi-host networking](/engine/userguide/networking/get-started-overlay.md) to see how to set up a Swarm cluster with [Docker Machine](/machine/overview) and the overlay driver.
+Read [Get started with multi-host networking](https://docs.docker.com/engine/userguide/networking/get-started-overlay/) to see how to set up a Swarm cluster with [Docker Machine](/machine/overview) and the overlay driver.
 Once you've got it running, deploying your app to it should be as simple as:

     $ eval "$(docker-machine env --swarm <name of swarm master machine>)"
     $ docker-compose up